 Registration opens 14 days prior to the workshop start and closes at midnight the day before the workshop.
 To sign up to receive emails about the workshops, including reminders of registration windows, please click here.

 Here are some important details for confirmed workshop participants, who will also receive this information via email.

 Students, keep your eyes peeled for an email from “Instructure Canvas” with the subject line, “Course Invitation.”
 This is the invitation to the virtual classroom.
 The Zoom link for the workshops is inside the classroom, so students will need to get in the classroom to get the link.
 We will be using both the classroom and Zoom simultaneously during the workshop.
 Here is a video that takes students step by step from the Instructure Canvas email to the classroom: https://youtu.be/2czgfFJs2v0

 Each day the workshop will be broken down into “pomodoros” (we will explain!), which means every 25 minutes students will get a 5 minute break.
 2.5 hours is a long time to sit in front of a screen, so rest assured students will have dedicated time to get a snack, pet the dog, respond to texts, etc.

-Day 3 is all about giving and receiving developmental feedback, making revisions, and finalizing an action plan for polishing the draft after the workshop.
+Day 3 (for summer workshops only) is all about giving and receiving developmental feedback, making revisions, and finalizing an action plan for polishing the draft after the workshop.

 Students will need a computer or laptop or tablet with a keyboard to be able to access the virtual classroom and have Zoom going at the same time.
 In addition to tech, students may also want to have a notebook and pen or pencil, as well as a small stack of blank index cards OR Post-It notes OR scrap paper cut up into smaller slips of paper.
 And snacks.
 Always write with snacks!